-Well, since this is a private enterprise I spend what I need to get every volume published, since Volume 5, and this gives me a challenge, because writing a book, paying an illustrator, an editor for proofreading, and the actual printing is not cheap.
-The great thing about Kickstarter is that people can help me publish the book, and as soon as it is out, they will receive a copy – in that sense it is a great pre-order system.
+Well, since this is a private enterprise, I spend what I need to get every volume published, since Volume 5, and this gives me a challenge, because writing a book, paying an illustrator, an editor for proofreading, and the actual printing is not cheap.
+The great thing about Kickstarter is that people can help me publish the book, and as soon as it is out, they will receive a copy – in that sense, it is a excellent pre-order system.

 Q: Thank you for the interview.
 We wish you all the best with your new release!